 Engineering Accreditation – ABET: The Accreditation Board for Engineering and Technology (ABET) is a non-governmental organization that accredits post-secondary education programs in “applied science, computing, engineering and engineering technology”.
 Note that some programs are accredited by agencies other than ABET, but the Georgia Engineering Foundation policy requires ABET accreditation for all scholarships.
 The only exception is scholarships funded by the Association for the Advancement of Cost Engineering International (AACE) Atlanta Area Section, which also require the ACCE accreditation in addition to ABET (see below for details).

 Construction Management Accreditation – ACCE: The American Council for Construction Education (ACCE) is a national accreditation agency for Construction Management programs.
 Accreditation by ACCE is required in addition to ABET for consideration of scholarships awarded by the Association for the Advancement of Cost Engineering International (AACE) Atlanta Area Section.

 The Department Chair, Dean or other college or university representative can confirm the current accreditation status.
 Alternatively, you can go to the ABET Web Site (for Engineering Programs) or the ACCE Web Site (Construction Management Programs) to confirm program status.
 If still not sure, call the ABET or ACCE office to ask if the status of your program has changed.

-Yes, as long as it is within the USA and the program meets the Georgia Engineering Foundation accreditation requirements (see above).
+Yes, as long as the applicant is a State of Georgia resident and the school it is within the USA and the program meets the Georgia Engineering Foundation accreditation requirements (see above).

 Yes, if the scholarship program sponsor says you are not eligible for that award, you would be entered for any other scholarship program(s) for which you qualify.